You will not believe how many comics there are on this list. No. Seriously.

 “Teenage Mutant Ninja Turtles Adventures Compendium,” Vol. 1: “TMNT Adventures: Heroes in a Half-Shell” #1-3, “TMNT Adventures” #1-17, ‘Zen Millions Years to Birth,’ ‘The Night of Monsterex,’ ‘Metamorphosis,’ ‘A Forgotten Teenage Mutant Ninja Turtle Adventure,’ ‘Origin of the Species,’ ‘Metamorphosis Epilogue,’ ‘Yo-Ho-Ho!
 And a Bottle of Mutagen!,’ ‘Doomsday Hassle in Banshee Castle’

-Digital readers should substitute in Volume 1-4 of “Teenage Mutant Ninja Turtles Adventures,” which contain four issues of the series each, and “Teenage Mutant Ninja Turtles: 100-Page Spectacular,” which contains the original “Heroes in a Half Shell” mini.
+Digital readers should substitute in Volume 1-6 of “Teenage Mutant Ninja Turtles Adventures,” which contains “Adventures” #1-22 as well as “Mighty Mutantimals” (Mini-series) #1-3, and “Teenage Mutant Ninja Turtles: 100-Page Spectacular,” which contains the original “Heroes in a Half Shell” mini.

 “Teenage Mutant Ninja Turtles Adventures,” Vol. 8: “TMNT Adventures” #28-31